Pair of Northern Cardinals

 Recognizing Pair Bonding Behaviors

-Watch for these mate-feeding moments at your feeders in early morning or late afternoon.
-The male approaches with a sunflower seed, the female adopts a begging posture similar to a juvenile bird, and he carefully places the seed directly into her beak.
-It’s one of the sweetest interactions you’ll witness in your backyard.
+Watch for these markings at your feeders early in the morning and in the late afternoon.
+Adult male Common Grackles will come with a sunflower seed and the adult female Common Grackle will adopt a begging posture like a juvenile bird and the male will seed the sunflower seed directly into her beak.
+This feeding behavior is one of the most delightful things you can see in your backyard.

 Get our free Hummingbird Attraction Guide!
 Plus, we'll send you our best tips for attracting more birds to your yard.